iCliniq Logo

 Emtricitabine and Tenofovir Combination in Patients With Renal Impairment:

-This drug combination is prohibited to be used in patients who suffer from serious renal failure or those undergoing dialysis and in patients with a creatinine clearance range of less than 30 ml/minute.
+• This drug combination is prohibited for use in patients who suffer from serious renal failure or those undergoing dialysis and in patients with a creatinine clearance range of less than 30 ml/minute.

-On using these drugs for PrEP, a creatinine clearance of more than 60 ml/minute is necessary for anyone with a lesser range than this will not be fit to take this drug combination.
+• On using these drugs for pre-exposure prophylaxis (PrEP) against HIV, a creatinine clearance of more than 60 ml/minute is necessary; anyone with a lesser range than this will not be fit to take this drug combination.

 Frequently Asked Questions